SFPC/sfpc.github.io/guidelines.md

 ## Website Updates and Markdown Editing

-*How to keep [sfpc.io](https://sfpc.io/) accessible*
+*A style guide for keeping  [sfpc.io](https://sfpc.io/) accessible*

+The web as we know it is built and standardized to be accessible for a wide variety of people.
+Browsers and phones have a variety of tools which assist experiencing the web however it's accessed across a gradient of assistance.
+As an organization which publishes text and images frequently online, we owe it to people reading and interacting with SFPC to fully enable these browser accessibility tools.
+Activists, policy makers, and developers have paved the way so that we can make an experience for everyone.
+In that vein, here are a few tips to use when writing content for SFPC.
+At the bottom of this document, there is also a checklist to compare against when making your own content.

 ### Image tagging

+Wherever a image provides editorial information or context for a post or article, it should get tagged with an "alt-tag."
+These are used when someone is using a slower internet connection, and, first and foremost, when a screen reader is active.

 Perkins School for the Blind is a forefront resource on improving access and education for people who are blind.
 It's a great institution, and they have some advice for tagging:
 [https://www.perkinselearning.org/technology/blog/how-write-alt-text-and-image-descriptions-instagram](https://www.perkinselearning.org/technology/blog/how-write-alt-text-and-image-descriptions-instagram)

-Wherever a image provides editorial information or context for a post or article, it should get tagged with an "alt-tag."
-These are used when someone is using a slower internet connection, and, first and foremost, when a screen reader is active.
  Some simple guidelines for writing useful alt-tags:

-1. Do: provide information about the literal content of the image
+1. **Do**: provide information about the literal content of the image
-2. Don't: Say that it is a "Photo of ___", screen readers and browsers already know and indicate that it is an image, and people using readers are extremely efficient with them.
+2. **Don't**: Say that it is a "Photo of ___", screen readers and browsers already know and indicate that it is an image, and people using readers are extremely efficient with them.
-3. Decide: whether to provide implied context of the image.
-I think it usually isn't necessary, but if it is a complex art piece which is very challenging to describe in one or two sentences, it may be a good idea to add abstract meaning.
+3. **Decide**: whether to provide implied context of the image.
+It isn't always helpful, but if it is a complex art piece which is very challenging to describe in one or two sentences, it may be a good idea to add abstract meaning.

 For someone who has the ability, writing image tags is usually as simple as if you looked at a picture and tried to describe it to someone next to you in one or two sentences.
 Think back to when you've done that during a phone call, for instance.
 Perkins doesn't recommend making the description hard to understand for the sake of accurately describing colors (e.g. [https://colors.lol/](https://colors.lol/).)
 Instead, it's usually best to focus on the subject matter.